 The purpose of this site is to improve our relationship with the people we serve.
-We would like to encourage our faculty and staff to get to know their groundskeeper, converse with them on a daily basis, and feel comfortable addressing them with concerns as well as praise.
+We would like to encourage our faculty and staff to get to know your groundskeeper, converse with them on a daily basis, and feel comfortable addressing them with concerns as well as praise.
 We are fortunate to have the finest crew of groundskeepers in Hawai'i working for you, and their knowledge and skills are at your service.
 So if you would like a cutting of that shrub with beautiful flowers blooming outside your office window, you're concerned about a tree that isn't looking so healthy, or you just want to have a nice friendly chat, our grounds staff is here for you.
 Serving the University is extremely rewarding, and serving with pride, joy, and aloha becomes easy when we know our hard work provides a world-class learning environment for the future of our not only our state, but the world at large.

 - Maintaining a beautiful and sustainable park-like setting for the enjoyment of students, faculty, staff and visitors.